 - Motor Speech Disorders

-Craig Linebaugh joined the faculty of The George Washington University in 1976 and currently serves as Professor of Speech, Language and Hearing Science and Research Professor of Medicine.
+Craig Linebaugh retired from the faculty of The George Washington University after 44 years as Professor of Speech, Language and Hearing Sciences and Research Professor of Medicine.
 From 1997 – 2013, he held a variety of positions in the Office of Academic Affairs, including directing GW’s Virginia Science and Technology Campus, and in 2018 was awarded the Oscar and Shoshana Trachtenberg Prize for service to GW.
-He earned his Ph.D. in Speech, Language and Hearing Science at Temple University and completed a Post-Doctoral Fellowship in Speech-Language Pathology at Mayo Clinic.
-Dr. Linebaugh has published over 50 referred papers in the field of neurologic speech and language disorders and several book chapters.
-He has served as president of the Academy of Neurologic Communication Disorders and Sciences (1990), is a Fellow of the American Speech-Language-Hearing Association, and is a member of the Clinical Aphasiology Conference Steering Committee.
-His main areas of research include the rehabilitation of neurologic communication disorders, the impacts of stroke and neurodegenerative disease on individuals and their families, and active learning pedagogies.
+Dr. Linebaugh published over 50 referred papers in the field of neurologic speech and language disorders and several book chapters.
+He served as president of the Academy of Neurologic Communication Disorders and Sciences (1990) and is a Fellow of the American Speech-Language-Hearing Association.
+His main areas of research included the rehabilitation of neurologic communication disorders, the impacts of stroke and neurodegenerative disease on individuals and their families, and active learning pedagogies.